-Here we’ll share 80+ ways you can make some extra cash to fund whatever financial goals you’re wanting to reach.
-For simplicity’s sake, we’ve put the ideas into six separate categories.
+Here are 80+ ways you can make some extra cash to fund whatever it is you want to accomplish.
+To make it easy, we’ve put the ideas into six separate categories.

 Make Some Cash by Using Your Skills

 Everyone has at least one skill that they could make money with.
 What is yours?
 Well, to help you figure out what skill you can make money with, here are a variety for you to pick from.